Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Experiments

 \subsection{Mouse Myeloid Progenitors Dataset}

-We experimented with the real-world scRNA-seq dataset presented in~\citep{paul2015transcriptional}.
-In Appendix A.5, we exhibited synthesis data results to verify the effectiveness of the GP-based approach for visualization.
-This scRNA-seq dataset exhibits multiple intermediate populations of cell populations ($N=2,730$) from the progenitors (CMP, GMP, MEP, and CLP) to the restricted myeloid cells, such as erythrocytes, leukocytes, and lymphocytes, representing the hierarchical structure along the cell differentiation.
+We also conducted an experiment on the real-world scRNA-seq dataset presented in~\citep{paul2015transcriptional}.
+The synthesis data results are shown in Appendix A.5 to verify the effectiveness of the GP-based visualization approach.
+This scRNA-seq dataset exhibits multiple intermediate populations of cell populations ($N=2,730$) from the progenitors (CMP, GMP, MEP, and CLP) to the restricted myeloid cells, e.g., erythrocytes, leukocytes, and lymphocytes, representing the hierarchical structure along the cell differentiation.
 Figure~\ref{fig:main_exp_paul} (a) shows the canonical hematopoietic cell lineage tree.
-Each cell's features are the bag of gene expression and have labels annotated with the clusters identified in the original work.
-We preprocessed the original scRNA-seq data by selecting $1,000$ highly-variable genes ($D=1,000$) following~\citep{klimovskaia2020poincare} and~\citep{zheng2017massively}.
-The sample size is prohibitive for hGP-LVM, and we used sparse and Bayesian hGP-LVMs with $\kappa=100$ and $M=50$.
-We compared them with UMAP and Poincar\'{e}Map qualitatively and further compared with PCA~\citep{hotelling1933analysis}, PHATE~\citep{moon2019visualizing}, TriMAP~\citep{amid2019trimap}, and PacMAP~\citep{wang2021understanding} quantitatively.
-We did not take GP-LVMs since their learning was difficult under the same conditions as hGP-LVM.
-We used the Shepard goodness to evaluate the quality of global preservation.
-However, since the dataset is still noisy after preprocessing and the local structure is untrustworthy, we adopted the $k$-NN classification accuracy $(k=5)$ as the local metric to use trustworthy label information.
+Each cell's features is a bag of gene expressions, and they have labels annotated with the clusters identified in the original study.
+In the current study, we preprocessed the original scRNA-seq data by selecting $1,000$ highly-variable genes ($D=1,000$) following the literature~\citep{klimovskaia2020poincare} and~\citep{zheng2017massively}.
+Note that the sample size is prohibitive for hGP-LVM, and we used sparse and Bayesian hGP-LVMs with $\kappa=100$ and $M=50$.
+We compared them with the UMAP and Poincar\'{e}Map methods qualitatively and further compared with PCA~\citep{hotelling1933analysis}, PHATE~\citep{moon2019visualizing}, TriMAP~\citep{amid2019trimap}, and PacMAP~\citep{wang2021understanding} quantitatively.
+We did not take GP-LVMs as compared methods since their learning did not work under the same conditions as hGP-LVM.
+In this evaluation, we employed the Shepard goodness to evaluate the quality of global preservation.
+However, the dataset was still noisy after preprocessing, and the local structure was not trustworthy; thus, to use trustworthy label information, we adopted the $k$-NN classification accuracy $(k=5)$ as the local metric.